 Frater Ipafs: You’re too generous to me, really.
 Thank you for all of your kind words!
 Of those two variables, the answer seems obvious to me: Discipline.
 What good is talent if it is easily perverted by gluttony or sloth?
 It must be focused to be of any use.

-Nettle: My last question for today: Who took the photos of you, especially in the ritual poses?
+Alexander: My last question for today: Who took the photos of you, especially in the ritual poses?

 Frater Ipafs: I’m smiling as I type this.
 I can’t help but laugh– I have taken every photo I’ve posted.